Oatmeal cream pies

 1. MIX WET INGREDIENTS: With a stand or handheld mixer, cream the butter and sugars together at medium speed until light and creamy.
 Add egg, vanilla, and molasses, scraping down the sides as needed.
 Set aside.

 2. WHISK DRY INGREDIENTS: In a medium-sized bowl, combine the flour, baking soda, salt, cinnamon, and cloves.
 Whisk it all around.
 Add the quick oats and combine.
-With the mixer running on low, slowly add the dry ingredients to wet ingredients.
-The dough will be quite thick and you may have to mix it all by hand after a few seconds in the mixer.
+With the mixer running on low, slowly add the dry ingredients to the wet ingredients.
+The dough will be pretty thick, and you may have to mix it all by hand after a few seconds in the mixer.

-3. SHAPE COOKIES: Preheat oven to 375F degrees.
-Line a large cookie sheet with parchment paper or nonstick baking mat.
-Drop dough with a large cookie scoop, or make sure each ball of dough is 3 tablespoons in measurement.
+3. SHAPE COOKIES: Preheat oven to 375ยฐF.
+Line a large cookie sheet with parchment paper or a nonstick baking mat.
+Drop the dough with a large cookie scoop, or ensure each ball of dough is approximatelythree tablespoons in size.
 Cookies will spread in the oven, so drop each ball of dough 2 inches apart.

-5. MAKE FILLING: With a stand or handheld mixer, beat butter for about 1 minute until creamy.
+5. MAKE FILLING: With a stand or handheld mixer, beat the butter for about 1 minute until creamy.
 Add the powdered sugar and mix on medium speed for 1-2 minutes.
 Pour in heavy cream and vanilla extract.
-Mix on high for 3-4 minutes until fluffy.
+Mix on high for 3-4 minutes, or until fluffy.
 Taste and add a pinch or two of salt, as needed.
-If filling is way too thick, add a couple more teaspoons of heavy cream.
+If the filling is way too thick, add a couple more teaspoons of heavy cream.

-6. ASSEMBLE: Spread 1 ½ tablespoons of cream filling on the bottom side of half of cookies; top with remaining cookies, right side up.
+6. ASSEMBLE: Spread 1 ½ tablespoons of cream filling on the bottom side of half of the cookies; top with the remaining cookies, right side up.

 top view of homemade oatmeal cream pies with cream filling